Facebook Pixel Americans with Disabilities Act | Western Kentucky University

 Who is considered a "Person with a Disability"?

-According to the ADA, a “person with a disability” is defined as anyone with a physical or mental impairment that substantially limits one or more major life activities.
-This includes but is not limited to:*
+According to the ADA, a “person with a disability” is defined as anyone with a physical or mental impairment that substantially limits one or more major life activities or someone who has a history of record of such an impairment (such as cancer in remission, history of addition).
+This includes, but is not limited to, concentrating, speaking, performing manual tasks, breathing, hearing, walking, learning, seeing, working, caring for oneself, sleeping, standing, lifting, bending, reading, thinking, and communicating.

 The definition also includes "invisible" disabilities, such as: